b-n-space/b-n-space/content/articles/housing_market.md

     🦸🏼 Goal digger
   img: https://user-images.githubusercontent.com/1257310/190924545-66cd79f4-445a-41d5-9cd4-f29d00d3619c.jpg
 tags:
-  - europe
+  - housing
-  - electricity
+  - recession
   - market
-  - czech
+  - real-estate
 date: 2022-10-20T09:00:00.000Z
 draft: false
 ---

-In summer, media started reporting about housing market confusion and fears of a collapse.
+In the summer, the media started reporting about housing market confusion and fears of a collapse.
 The interest to buy houses dropped by large mainly because of rising mortgage rates.

 > As recession concerns weigh on consumer outlooks, our survey shows uncertainty has made its way into the minds of many buyers.